top of page

 Nature can be a good analogy for the spiritual life.
 In fact, we see many times and in many ways throughout Scripture where it is just that.

-Whether it's Jesus using the illustration of birds and flowers to tell us why we ought not worry, to the Psalmist looking at nature and seeing the character of God at work, we can certainly learn a lot from the world around us.
+Whether it's Jesus using the illustration of birds and flowers to tell us why we ought not worry, or the Psalmist looking at nature and seeing the character of God at work, we can certainly learn a lot from the world around us.

 Meanwhile, man is affected by his sinfulness.
 Evil runs rampant, and worldviews that dismiss God come to their inevitable conclusions.